acaizu00/about-me-/README.md

 - i'm not much of a talker sadly. but after i get to know you i'll be alot more chatty.

-- please be kind. if you're gonna be mean as a joke please tell me or use tone tags, otherwise i can't tell.
+- please be kind. i have no interest in drama. if you're gonna be mean as a joke please tell me or use tone tags, otherwise i can't tell.

-- stay platonic. i'm uncomfortable with flirts. but if it's just compliments thats okay!
+- stay platonic.

 - i'm always c+h friendly! if you see me hanging around dont be shy to sit/cuddle by me. i won't reject.

-- i tend to leave pretty briefly - if i do apologize in advance. this does NOT mean i dont like hanging out w/ you, i just get busy irl and have to log off quickly. but ill always let you know.
+- i tend to log off pt pretty briefly or go afk all of a sudden. if i do i'll apologize in advance. this does NOT mean i dont like hanging out w/ you, i just get busy irl and have to leave. but ill always let you know!

 - do not sexualize me.

 dni:

-- basic dni criteria, z**philes, p*dos, proshippers, etc.
+- basic dni criteria, z**philes, p*dos, etc
 - drama starters.
-- aggressive/mean people.
+- people w/ severeeee anger issues
 - MINORS.